7 Digital Annual Reports We Love

 By Katie Bridges

-Every year, organizations everywhere aim to take an innovative approach to a time-honored tradition — their annual report.
-These reports are essential, as they communicate the year’s successes, explain to donors how their gifts are being used and, most importantly, inspire future giving.
+Every year, organizations everywhere aim to take an innovative approach to the same challenge: turning a year’s worth of work into a story worth reading.
+Annual reports are essential, as they communicate the year’s successes, explain to donors how their gifts are being used and, most importantly, inspire future giving.

 But good digital annual reports go beyond that, and really good ones engage the reader through compelling stories, captivating design and thoughtful interactivity, all while showcasing the organization’s culture and embodying its vision.

 Looking for some ideas you can use for your next report?
-Here are 7 of the best digital examples (including some we designed) — and what you can learn from them.
+Here are seven of the best digital examples (including some we designed) — and what you can learn from them.

 The Cancer Health Equity Center of Excellence, a partnership between the Rutgers Cancer Institute and the Rutgers School of Public Health, was looking to evolve its impact report to provide a more interactive and engaging experience for readers.
 Traditionally, the report commemorates groundbreaking advancements made at Rutgers and demonstrates the center’s dedication to cancer health equity through research, community outreach, training and education.
 The Rutgers team partnered with C/A to introduce a digital-first format instead of the traditional print and digital PDF approach.

-Southwestern Medical Foundation had a two-pronged goal when it came to its annual report: transform it into a digital experience that was not only visually stunning but also streamlined for ease of consumption.
-In other words, the report should be more concise and skimmable than in previous years.
+Southwestern Medical Foundation had a two-pronged goal when it came to its annual report: create a digital experience that was not only visually engaging but also streamlined for ease of consumption.
+In other words, the report should be concise and skimmable.
 C/A helped the team highlight the year’s impactful moments with bold headlines and data-driven content, prioritizing clarity and engagement over traditional longform narratives.
-The result is a single-page scroll experience, featuring minimal text, dynamic infographics and strategically placed links for readers to delve deeper into the organization’s impact.
+The result is a single-page scroll experience, featuring minimal text, dynamic infographics and videos and strategically placed links for readers to delve deeper into the organization’s impact.

-In its 2024 report, Boston University centered its content around big questions that folks at the school are working to answer: Can we change faster than the climate?
+In its annual report last year, Boston University centered its content around big questions that folks at the school are working to answer: Can we change faster than the climate?
 Can we hardwire happiness?
 It shares admission statistics, grant awards and financial information too, of course, but the rich, answer-seeking content takes center stage.
 With absorbing articles like “Batteries, Reinvented” and “This Device Could Save Your Life,” the report is a fresh and lively read for anyone interested in higher education.

 Rethink Your Annual Report